bekk/bekk-christmas/post/thecloud/serverless-development-with-serverless-framework.md

 ---
 Serverless Framework is a node CLI tool which can be installed via npm by running `npm install -g serverless`.
 As mentioned the framework can be used against many different cloud [providers](https://serverless.com/framework/docs/providers/).
 AWS, Azure and Google of course, but also more "exotic" providers like [Cloudflare Workers](https://workers.cloudflare.com/), [OpenWhisk](https://openwhisk.apache.org/) and [Alibaba Cloud](https://www.alibabacloud.com/).
 In this post we will focus on how to use Serverless Framework on AWS.

-## Four main concepts
+## Serverless Framework concepts

-The framework has four main concepts which you should know before we look on some example code.
+Serverless Framework has four main concepts which you should know before we look on some example code.

 **Service**

 You can think of this as an application or as a .. yeah, service.
-It typically  consists of multiple functions ([Lambda](https://docs.aws.amazon.com/lambda/) in our case) and different resources as a database, S3 buckets, API gateway and other managed services your service use.
+It typically  consists of multiple functions ([Lambda](https://docs.aws.amazon.com/lambda/) in our case) and different resources as databases, [S3 buckets](https://aws.amazon.com/s3/), [API gateway](https://aws.amazon.com/api-gateway/) and other managed services your service use.

 **Functions**